indica-mcf/Indica/doc/design.rst

 -------

-Reading data should be achieved by defining a standard interface, :py:class:`reader.DataReader`.
+Reading data should be achieved by defining a standard interface, :py:class:`readers.DataReader`.
 A different subclass would then be defined for each data source/format.
 These would return :py:class:`xarray.DataArray` objects with all the necessary metadata.